 I have been making FOIA requests about big cats in Suffolk (and East Anglia) for the past six years.
 Relevant disclosures under FOIA will be published here.
 (In some cases, even though the information is “free”, it remains Crown copyright of the body that has it, which takes time to clear.)

 Linked below are FOIA disclosures relevant to big cat investigations in Suffolk, and on East Anglia generally.
 I have also included some relevant FOIA disclosures from around the UK.
+If you are interested in collaborating with me on making more FOIA requests in this area, or on possible training sessions on FOIA requests for big cat investigators, please get in touch.

+* Male bobcat escaped in West Suffolk.
 A male bobcat escaped from captivity in West Suffolk in March 2020.
 This bobcat was then shot and injured, then rescued by the RSPCA and rehomed.
 The FOIA disclosure linked below is In response to a FOIA request made by Matt Salusbury, 28 July 2021 to West Suffolk Council’s Licensing Department on a Dangerous Wild Animal escape and follow-up.

 It reveals that someone in West Suffolk was at the time keeping half a dozen big cats which were all transferred to the ownership of another individual or organisation at around that time: